BrianWeiss1/Stock-Analyser/README.md

 This Repository is based around analyzing stocks and deciding the best stocks to invest in based on their predictions from a stock analyst.

+This Repository has numerous ways of showing this data: from the bots to thr shortGrab.py

 There will be serveral customizable features that this file comes with:
 1. Custom Sensitivity